-“We are very disappointed to announce the postponement of this year’s Rock and Roll Hall of Fame Induction Ceremony,” Rock and Roll Hall of Fame President Joel Peresman said in a statement shared with multiple outlets.
+“We are very disappointed to announce the postponement of this year’s Rock and Roll Hall of Fame Induction Ceremony,” Rock and Roll Hall of Fame President Joel Peresman said in a statement on March 12.
 “Our first concern is to the health and safety of our attendees and artists and we are complying to the direction of the local and state authorities and common sense.
 We look forward to rescheduling the ceremony and will make that announcement at the earliest convenience.”